-Germany held its 18th Bundestag election on Sunday, September 22, 2013.
-A description of the Mixed Member Proportional (MMP) election system used in the Federal Republic of Germany since 1949 is presented here; Germany's Reformed Electoral System and One week after Bundestag election, Germany inches towards a grand coalition government, both on Electoral Panorama, have additional information about the new Bundestag seat allocation mechanism introduced this year, and the outcome of the 18th Bundestag election.
+Germany will hold its 19th Bundestag election on Sunday, September 24, 2017.
+A description of the Mixed Member Proportional (MMP) election system used in the Federal Republic of Germany since 1949 is presented here; Germany's Reformed Electoral System, on Electoral Panorama, has additional information about the Bundestag seat allocation mechanism introduced in 2013.

 Federal- and state-level results are available here (and also in CSV format) for the following Bundestag elections: